 FragMap generation using SILCS begins with a well-curated protein structure file (without ligand) in PDB file format.
 We recommend keeping only those protein chains that are necessary for the simulation, removing all unnecessary ligands, renaming non-standard residues, filling in missing atomic positions, and, if desired, modeling in missing loops.
-Please inquire if assistance with protein preparation is required.
+Please contact support@silcsbio.com if you need assistance with protein preparation.